Equitable Life PPI Claim

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by Equitable Life, PPI may have been attached to a customer's policy by Equitable Life, in some cases without their knowledge.
-Equitable Life may have disapproved a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Equitable Life, PPI may have been added to a customer's policy by Equitable Life, in some cases without their knowledge.
+Equitable Life may have rejected a credit application if PPI was refused by the customer.

 Equitable Life PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Equitable Life.

 There are many examples of Equitable Life mis-selling PPI, some consumers were not even made aware by Equitable Life that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Equitable Life that it was optional.